-Chronic pain also leads to poor posture.
+Chronic pain also leads to poor posture, as stated by doctors from pain clinic huntsville.
 Poor posture affects the spine.
 When the spine is out of alignment the nervous system doesn’t work properly.
 Unnecessary strain and tension on the musculoskeletal system further stresses the body.
-The spine is the main system of communication between the brain and the rest of the body.
-Chiropractors are trained to bring the spine back into alignment, which restores nervous system function.
+The spine is the main system of communication between the brain and the rest of the body and according to Movement 101, chiropractors are trained to bring the spine back into alignment, which restores nervous system function.

 The Autonomic Nervous System (ANS) plays a major role in the body’s physical response to stress.
 It activates the “fight or flight” response which shifts all of the body’s energy toward fighting and fleeing a life threatening enemy.
 The adrenal glands release hormones called adrenaline and cortisol.
 These hormones increase heart rate and respiration, and blood vessels dilate.
 Once the response is over, the body usually returns to its original state.
 However, chronic stress can result in a long-term drain on the body.

 Chronic stress, experiencing stressors over a prolonged period of time, can result in a long-term drain on the body.
 As the SNS continues to trigger physical reactions, it causes a wear-and-tear on the body.
 It’s not so much what chronic stress does to the nervous system, but what continuous activation of the nervous system does to other bodily systems that become problematic.